Brushing Up on Basics: Can You Spread Gingivitis to Others?

 Can You Spread Gingivitis

-Gingivitis is a common gum disease characterized by inflammation and irritation of the gums.
+Gingivitis is a common gum disease that causes redness and swelling of the gums.

-While gingivitis itself is not directly contagious, the bacteria responsible for it can be transferred between individuals.
+While the disease itself is not directly contagious, the bacteria that cause it can pass from one person to another.

 1. Understanding Gingivitis